Grappe501/arkansas-political-history/site/src/content/legislative-process/legislature-process-modern.md

 This section outlines the formal steps a bill follows in the Arkansas General Assembly.

-Formal steps matter â€” but informal discretion often matters more.
+Formal steps matter â€" but informal discretion often matters more.

 ---